Spectral Sequences in String Topology: Preliminaries

 \subsection{Gysin morphisms}

-For the definition of the Chas-Sullivan product, the construction of Gysin morphisms (also called \textit{umkehr maps} in the literature) will be especially important.
-For an inclusion $\iota\colon A\hookrightarrow B$ of a sub Hilbert manifold of finite codimension $d$ with $h_*$-oriented normal bundle, a Gysin morphism is a ''wrong-way'' map $\iota^!: h_*(B) \to h_{*-d}(A)$.
+For the definition of the Chas--Sullivan product, the construction of Gysin morphisms (also called \textit{umkehr maps} in the literature) is crucial.
+Let $\iota\co A\hookrightarrow B$ be the inclusion of a sub Hilbert manifold of finite codimension $d$ with $h_*$--oriented normal bundle.
+We associate to this data a Gysin morphism, i.e. a ''wrong-way'' map $\iota^!\co h_*(B) \to h_{*-d}(A)$.
 We will give two constructions in the general case and a third one in the finite-dimensional case.